simonelnahas/simonelnahas.com/posts/why-clojure.md

-Marcus Rydberg Founder & CTO of [Luminare](https://www.luminaremed.com/) argues that since Clojure is such a small language, it is easy to learn.
+Marcus Rydberg Founder & CTO of [Luminare](https://www.luminaremed.com/) argues that since Clojure is such a small language, it is easy to learn—once you get used to the parentheses.

 #### Niche benefits

-On the other hand, the developers already within this niche are very passionate about the language.
-There are a lot of people using it for hobby projects, which hope to one day spend their whole day developing in Clojure.
+The developers already within this niche are very passionate about the language.
+There are a lot of people using it for hobby projects, which hope to one day spend their whole day developing in
+Clojure.
 It might even be easier to hire within the community since developers aren't as picky with other job factors as long as they can use a language they like.
 Many companies struggle with hiring developers since their only lever is cash compensation.
 Using a niche technology and leveraging its community might be a viable strategy for overcoming this struggle.
 Especially if you can manage to choose a growing community and benefit from its growth as you scale.

 > [...] the most accurate measure of the relative
 > power of programming languages might be the